UNEARTHING THE PAST SINCE 1900

 Helen Wong, 2025 Katherine Barton Platt Fellowship Recipient

-This summer, I joined the excavation team at Motya, a small island off the coast of eastern Sicily near Marsala, as a digital archaeology specialist.
+This summer, I joined the excavation team at Motya, a small island off the coast of western Sicily near Marsala, as a digital archaeology specialist with the “Space and Identity in Ancient Motya” project co-directed by Dr. Paola Sconzo and Dr. Jason Herrmann.
 I was responsible for helping to carry out the ongoing geophysical survey which aims to map the entire layout of the ancient city.
 Motya was a Phoenician/Punic foundation dating to the 8th century BCE with close ties to Carthage and constant contact with indigenous Italic cultures, creating diverse ethnic and cultural conditions.
 It is one of the rare examples of a Punic city which was largely not built over in later periods.
-The aim of the geophysical survey, which has almost mapped the entirety of the city over the last ten years, is to approach the question of cultural diversity and experience at Motya through examining its urban layout and architectural forms, which are distinct from that of native Italic cities on the island.
+The aim of the geophysical survey, which has almost mapped the entirety of the city over the last ten years, is to approach the question of cultural diversity and experience at Motya through examining its urban layout and architectural forms, which are distinct from that of native cities in the Sicilian tradition on the island.
 In this report, I will describe what an average day of work at Motya looked like for me.

 Helen Wong conducting ground-penetrating radar (GPR) survey at Motya, Sicily.